 As their parent, your job is to teach them the skills needed to handle their emotions and calm themselves in the midst of tough thoughts and feelings.

 How to Teach Coping Skills to Scared Kids

 Now that you understand the importance of teaching kids how to cope with their emotions, thoughts, and behaviors, let’s look at how to teach kids coping skills.

 To start, you will need to pick out a skill that you would like to teach your child.
 I have a couple of free resources available that will help you do this.

 Coping Skills Resources

 The Calm Down Card Deck is a set of cards with 11 coping skills for kids that don’t require any special tools.
 (I like these because they can be done anywhere, at any time.)
 There is a full set of coping skills cards available in the shop.
-Or, you can download a mini-deck with 3 coping skills cards for free in the Resources Library by signing up below.
+Or, you can download a mini-deck with 3 coping skills cards for free in the Resources Library.

 75 Calm Down Ideas for Scared Kids is another free printable available in the Parenting Resource Library.
 This is a list that was designed to answer the question of how to teach your child not to be scared.

 You can print, cut, and use this list as a grab bag of skills.
 It will also work to help you come up with ideas for teaching coping skills!